Scientific Analytical Calorimeter Solutions

 We discount hardware, weighing and preparation errors.
 In all instances the result is lower than expected.
 This is so because the CAL3K can lose energy but cannot gain it.
 Three possible scenarios can cause a lower result.

-The minimum default temperature rise warning limit is 8C.
-It can be adjusted down but then requires a recalibration.
-Very time consuming.
+The minimum default temperature rise warning limit is 8°C. It can be adjusted down but then requires a recalibration, which is very time-consuming.
 Not recommended.

-The default max mass limit is 1.5g and can be increases easily.
-But the sample may not burn and rather smoulder.
+The default max mass limit is 1.5g and can be increased easily.
+However, the sample may not burn and could smoulder instead.
 The sample must fit into the crucible.
-A possible solution.
-Not recommended.
+This is a possible solution but is not recommended.

-Igniting the low CV sample with a higher CV substance
+List item 3 Igniting the Low CV Sample with a Higher CV Substance

-This method is called SPIKING.
-For details see: Spiking in the operational manual.
-Without getting in to the details of the method a sample in burned together with a known substance (e.g. Benzoic Acid) and after the burning the cocktail the known substance CV is subtracted from the result yielding the low CV.
+This method is called spiking.
+For details, see the section on spiking in the operations manual.
+A sample is burned together with a known substance (e.g., Benzoic Acid), and after burning the mixture, the known substance's CV is subtracted from the result, yielding the low CV.
 This solves two problems:

 • A sufficient temperature rise is obtained

-• The sample was ignited by the spike material
+• The sample is ignited by the spiking material

 Summary